The Pros and Cons of High-Cost, Short-Term Lending

 When Do Small Businesses Use Short-Term Loans?

-Most short-term business loans help a small company pay their bills — from operating expenses to payroll — during a financial shortfall.
+Most short-term business loans help companies pay their bills during a financial shortfall — from operating expenses to payroll.
 A company may choose a short-term loan to avoid paying interest payments over many years, which increases lending costs.

 Pros of Short-Term Lending Options